What does listening imply?

-Children learn the Romanian language and literature in school, but until the end of high school, they don’t learn interpersonal communication.
-Communication and public relations students learn how to send messages, but there is no subject matter called “how to receive/listen”.
+Children learn the Romanian language and literature in school, but until the end of high school, they don’t know interpersonal communication.
+For example, communication and public relations students learn how to send messages, but there is no subject matter called “how to receive/listen”.
 In fact, this is possibly an obscure subitem from commercial communication: monitoring the competition.

 However, listening is a skill supposed by the majority.
 On what grounds?
 Where should listening be learned?

-Listening could be learned in the family or in Church if there was a strategic education aimed at inspiring this virtue.
-However, when some priests and most parents are too hasty to listen, they give an insufficient example.
-The natural conclusion of too many children and future adults, employed in organizations, is something like: “Expression is always something to be practiced in competition.”
-However, the absolute hallucinatory and competing premise is that, if an emitter opens their mouth and starts talking in the presence of another, they will automatically be listened to and possibly confirmed as well.
+Listening could be learned in the family or Church if a strategic education was aimed at inspiring this virtue.
+However, when some priests and most parents are too hasty to listen, they give a bad example.
+The natural conclusion of too many children and future adults employed in organizations is this: “Expression is always something to be practiced in competition.”
+However, the hallucinatory and competing premise is that if an emitter opens their mouth and starts talking in the presence of another, they or will automatically be listened to and possibly confirmed as well.
 Why?
 Because otherwise, it is rude and they will be excluded from the circle of love and conditional acceptance, possibly condemned to sit on walnut shells in the corner of shame.

-However, the term ascultare (listening) used in the meaning of “examination” has a negative connotation in the Romanian society: students are “examined”, i.e. subject to pressure (without which no effort is worth being turned to account), the Communist Security used to tap (“listen to”) phones, neighbors eavesdrop on what we are talking beyond the walls, so we should, therefore, whisper, in order not to disturb an invisible presence.
-However, there is not enough protest for our privacy rights.
+However, the term ascultare (listening) used in the meaning of “examination” has a negative connotation in Romanian society: students are “examined”, i.e., subject to pressure (without which no effort is worth being turned to account), the Communist Security used to tap (“listen to”) phones, neighbors eavesdrop on what we are talking beyond the walls, so we should, therefore, whisper, in order not to disturb an invisible presence.
+Unfortunately, however, there is not enough protest for our privacy rights.

 As a result of absent listening, the transmitter feels the need to repeat the message (maybe it was not sufficiently understood).
-Even if the interlocutor seems to have received the message, if he does not verbally or non-verbally confirm its reception, the transmitter may continue to tell the same story again and again, which can lead to exasperation.
+Even if the interlocutor seems to have received the message, if he does not verbally or non-verbally confirm its reception, the transmitter may continue to tell the same story repeatedly, which can lead to exasperation.
 The loop is repeated indefinitely.
 Why?
 Because there is no validation.
 The message sent using validation should sound approximately like this, not necessarily using words: “I have received your message.
 I understand that’s your concern.
 From your perspective, this is an idea whose existence I recognize.
-You are allowed to exist in my presence and to express yourself, I recognize you.”
+You can exist in my presence and express yourself; I recognize you.”
 This message is worth repeating if the transmitter is still looking for validation.

 When we first contact an unknown person for the first time, we don’t necessarily expect to receive the goodwill of an answer on their part.
-Why would we expect that every time we contact someone familiar, that person should have the availability to make the effort to listen to us?
-Authentic listening is a very precious resource and an effort for which people deserve to be rewarded.
+Why would we expect that every time we contact someone familiar, that person should be available to listen to us?
+Authentic listening is a precious resource and an effort for which people deserve to be rewarded.
 Remember that the next time you hear the fee of a psychologist, psychotherapist, coach, doctor, or consultant.
 You pay someone to listen to you without you having much interest in their concerns.
-Maybe that’s why psychologists’ time is being abused outside of the private sessions: that is, a professional invests years and tens of thousands of Euros in their training to offer them for free to anyone who happens to think they are entitled to?
+Maybe that’s why psychologists’ time is being abused outside of the private sessions: a professional invests years and tens of thousands of Euros in their training to offer them for free to anyone who thinks they are entitled?
 I beg your pardon?

-So, the next time you leave work after a day of discussions in which you have the feeling that you have talked to the walls, or after a chat with your friends you feel alone, it’s a good idea to ask yourself how much of the time competition in expression has been manifested and how much of the time has listening been truly manifested.
+So, the next time you leave work after a day of discussions in which you have the feeling that you have talked to the walls, or after a chat with your friends, you feel alone, it’s a good idea to ask yourself how much of the time competition in expression has been manifested and how much of the time has listening been truly displayed.

 The implicit messages behind the desire to listen

-Here are just a few examples that demonstrate a pathology of daily lack of listening.
-I don’t consider these examples representative for the respective roles but are, in my opinion, only an unwanted exception that can easily be corrected through awareness and alternative behaviors.
+Here are a few examples demonstrating a pathology of daily lack of listening.
+Of course, I don’t consider these examples representative of the respective roles.
+Still, I am, in my opinion, only an unwanted exception that can easily be corrected through awareness and alternative behaviors.

-The parent is calling the child from another room: “Can you hear me when I’m talking to you?”
-The parent just indirectly sent the child the following message: “I don’t know what you are doing and I’m not interested.
+The parent calls the child from another room: “Can you hear me when I’m talking to you?”
+The parent indirectly sent the child the following message: “I don’t know what you are doing, and I’m not interested.
 Actually, I don’t even care.
 You’re at my command, so you have to be available anytime I want.
-Leave everything you are doing and stay still to hear my commands.
+Leave everything you are doing and stay still to hear my orders.
 Communication is a means of imposition, not dialogue. “

-The priest who says: “Dear Christians, don’t come to the confession with lists, because we don’t have time to listen to you, we have a Church to build” actually conveys the idea that “I am not at your disposal, but I am doing you a free limited service.
+The priest who says: “Dear Christians, don’t come to the confession with lists because we don’t have time to listen to you; we have a Church to build” actually conveys the idea that “I am not at your disposal, but I am doing you a free limited service.
 My ears are not open with the patience of a confessor for what you have to say.
-I am looking at my watch and do other things while listening to you.
-PS: Give money for building the Church, because I’m actually more of a real estate entrepreneur, not a confidant. “
+I look at my watch and do other things while listening to you.
+PS: Give money for building the Church because I’m more of a real estate entrepreneur, not a confidant. “

 The manager who knocks his assistant to her fits and all those with whom he is in the meeting by exchanging a lot of ideas proves to be indecisive and abuses the trust and attention of his subordinates who are remunerated financially and not rewarded psychologically, especially when they have to execute contradictory orders.

-The guest on a TV show who is forced to interrupt the moderator with the question “Forgive me, will you please allow me to answer the question you asked me?” actually conveys the following message: “I manifest understanding of your lack of communication skill, you redneck!
+The guest on a TV show who is forced to interrupt the moderator with the question, “Forgive me, will you please allow me to answer the question you asked me?” actually conveys the following message: “I manifest understanding of your lack of communication skill, you redneck!
 In fact, you didn’t invite me to listen to me, but to express yourself.
-Hello, I am still here, if you invited me, will you let me talk or you forgot about me and you prefer to speak all by yourself?”
+Hello, I am still here; if you invited me, would you let me talk, or did you forget about me, and would you prefer to speak all by yourself?”